Why Do Some Microbes Live in Your Gut While Others Don’t?

 Pollard and Bradley are now working to develop a web tool that will allow other academics—particularly wet lab biologists who might not have the required in-house expertise—to upload their own data and use this new computational technique to obtain helpful results.

+The paper “Phylogeny-corrected identification of microbial gene families relevant to human gut colonization” was published by PLOS Computational Biology on August 9, 2018.
 Stephen Nayfach from the Environmental Genomics and Systems Biology Division at Lawrence Berkeley National Laboratory was also involved in this study.
 The research was funded by the National Science Foundation, the Gordon and Betty Moore Foundation, and the Gladstone Institutes.

 To ensure our work does the greatest good, the Gladstone Institutes focuses on conditions with profound medical, economic, and social impact—unsolved diseases.
 Gladstone is an independent, nonprofit life science research organization that uses visionary science and technology to overcome disease.
 It has an academic affiliation with the University of California, San Francisco.